-Thinking of attending?
-Here are a few more details…
+If you are thinking of attending, here are a few more details…

-12 is the maximum number of students on this course.
-We like to keep our class sizes small and personal to ensure there is the opportunity for one-to-one time with the tutor.
+The maximum number of students on this course is 12.
+We like to keep our group sizes small and personal to ensure you have plenty of one-to-one opportunities with Yvonne.

 Who is this course for?
-This two-day course is predominantly for those who are still exploring options and are unsure how to take their potential business idea forward.
-It’s also suitable for those who already have an outline plan as we test the assumptions and explore if they are viable.
+This two-day course is ideal for those exploring options for setting up an artisan food business or who have specific questions about how to take their concept forward.
+It is equally relevant for those already trading, with an outline plan in place.
+The group will work together with Yvonne to test assumptions and assess if they are achievable.

-What would you expect participants to gain from the course?
-The course is not an academic overview of entrepreneurship, instead it is an intensive experiential two-days with a focus on how to fast-track critical decisions in getting started with your own business.
-It is built on the experience and knowledge of the tutor who’s worked with hundreds of businesses over several decades.
-This course shapes the foundation stones to build a sustainable and viable model by addressing the key issues pre start-up.
+What can I expect to gain from the course?
+The course is not an academic overview of entrepreneurship.
+It is an intensive, experiential two days, with a focus on fast-tracking critical decisions in the early stages of your food business.
+It is built on Yvonne’s experience and knowledge of the food sector, gained while working with hundreds of businesses over many years.
+The course aims to provide the foundation to build a viable business model in this dynamic and vibrant sector.

 'It gave me a lot to think about and highlighted gaps in my ideas and potential problems.
 It has also given me enthusiasm to continue on my journey.'